bouquet2/bug/README.md

 > This project is very much a work in progress and has not been battle-tested yet.
 Use at your own risk.

 # bug
-Reverse proxy for HTTP/HTTPS services with built-in rate limiting, load balancingand more.
+Reverse proxy for HTTP/HTTPS services with built-in rate limiting, load balancing and more.

 ## Features
 * Supports UDP, TCP, and HTTP/HTTPS protocols.